dogeorg/dogebox-docs/src/installation/setup.md

 ## Visit setup UI

-Once you've got your IP address, continue setup by visiting the Web UI.
-This is hosted on port `8080` on the IP address.
+Once you've got your IP address or confirmed the box is available on dogebox.local, continue setup by visiting the Web UI.
+This is hosted on port `8080`.

 eg. If your IP address is `192.168.0.2`, you should visit `http://192.168.0.2:8080` in your browser.